yanistazi/yanistazi.github.io/_pages/about.md

 Hi Everyone,

-I am a Data Scientist at Johnson & Johnson in MultiModal AI for Cancer Research.
+I am a Senior Data Scientist at Johnson & Johnson in genAI and MultiModal AI for Cancer Research.

 I have recently finished my PhD in the [Tri-Institutional CBM PhD Program between Cornell, Memorial Sloan Kettering Cancer Center and Rockefeller](https://compbio.triiprograms.org/) specializing in AI,Computational Medicine and Neuroscience and my [MBA at NYU Stern](https://www.stern.nyu.edu/programs-admissions/executive-mba-nyc/program-details/class-profile) specializing in Management of Technologies and Operations.